Characters: Pokémon: Generation IV Families

 - Everything's Better with Monkeys: Monkeys on fire.

 - Fartillery: Chimchar's "tail" is actually lit monkey gases.

 - Flaming Hair: Infernape

-- Glass Cannon/Fragile Speedster: While it isn't quite as physically strong as Blaziken, it still packs enough of a punch to seriously threaten most opponents, and its speed cannot be described as "mediocre" (among Fighting-types, its Speed is second only to Pirouette Forme Meloetta).
+- Glass Cannon/Fragile Speedster: While it isn't quite as physically strong as Blaziken, it still packs enough of a punch to seriously threaten most opponents, and its speed cannot be described as "mediocre" (among Fighting-types, its Speed is only beat by Pirouette Forme Meloetta and Hawlucha).
 But it still can't take hits well.

 - Incendiary Exponent: Infernape's head is on fire.
 What more do you need?